Terry Orr-Weaver: Academic and research career

 Orr-Weaver was a faculty member at Massachusetts Institute of Technology and also at the Whitehead Institute, both of which she joined in 1987.
 She became a Searle Scholar in 1988.
 She was appointed an American Cancer Society Research Professor at MIT in 2008.
 She served as the President of the Genetics Society of America in 2005, and President of the National Drosophila Board in 2008.
 In 2013 she received the FASEB Excellence in Science Award.

 Orr-Weaver's research concerns the cell cycle and delves into both normal and abnormal aspects of cell division regulation in such diseases as cancer and certain birth defects.
 She and her collaborators have particularly elucidated the way the cell cycle is coordinated with development.
 They have shown that cortex protein specifically triggers the anaphase-promoting complex in ovaries and the degradation of cortex protein following egg-activation is strictly controlled.
 They have also established that Inducer of Meiosis 4 (IME4) is required for an important step, Notch signaling, to occur in fruit fly ovaries.

 She is the co-author, with Harvey Lodish, of the book Model Organisms: Drosophila, published in 1997 by Academic Press.

+In 1994, Orr-Weaver was one of 16 women faculty in the School of Science at MIT who drafted and co-signed a letter to the then-Dean of Science (now Chancellor of Berkeley) Robert Birgeneau, which started a campaign to highlight and challenge gender discrimination at MIT.